Dental Professionals Click Here!

 I am 51 years old and have severe osteoporosis.
 I was on two different bisphosphonates for a total of about 10 months.
 In the last year and a half I have fractured 8 ribs, so now I'm on daily injections of parathyroid hormone.
 Am I still a candidate for implants?

-hank you for your question.
+Thank you for your question.
 It raises the topic of osteoporosis and some of its complications that we've seen in dentistry with certain of the drugs used to treat it.
-This topic will be covered in more detail in upcoming issues of Dear Doctor, but this will give you a quick framework of reference and some suggestions.
+Here is a quick framework of reference and some suggestions.

 I am unable to fully answer your question, because I simply do not have enough information.
 However, it is unlikely that your relatively short-term previous treatment with oral bisphosphonates would significantly increase the risk of complications from oral surgery - and for that reason you may well be able to have the additional implants you seek.
 Your best course of action is to speak to your physician(s) and dentist(s), encouraging them to discuss your specific situation.
 Most commonly, it is oral surgeons or periodontists who place implants and they are most familiar with the general health implications and complications of implant placement.